 - Provides funding to your district for programs and staffing

 - Allows your child to be exposed to foods you may not make at home

 Packing a healthy lunch box for kids might feel daunting, but it doesn’t have to be.
 You don’t have to have a Pinterest-perfect lunch box packed for your child every day.
 Sometimes the best lunches are the ones that don’t make sense and use up whatever is in your pantry or fridge.

 When packing a healthy lunch box for kids, remember these six components:

 - Vegetable – even a tiny bit

 And don’t forget to include them in the planning and preparation process!

-Grab my FREE Lunch Box Review guide with 18 popular lunch box reviews, tips on how to prepare your child for lunch at school, 25 entree ideas, and tons of accessories to make packing a healthy lunch box for kids more fun!
+Grab my FREE Lunch Box Review guide with honest reviews of the 25 most popular lunch box reviews plus my favorite snack containers and tons of accessories to make packing a healthy lunch box for kids more fun!